Could Ohio’s New Distracted Driving Law Affect Your Car Accident Case?

-After a car accident occurs, one of the biggest questions drivers will face is “who is at fault?”
-Determining who is at fault isn’t always a straightforward process, and is dependent upon a variety of factors such as:
+After a car accident occurs, one of the biggest questions drivers will face is sorting out who was at fault.
+Determining liability isn’t always a straightforward process and is dependent upon a variety of factors, such as:

 Ohio is a fault state.
-What this means is that a driver at fault for an accident will be responsible for paying for repairs and damages through insurance liability coverage.
+This means a driver at fault for an accident will be responsible for paying for repairs and damages through insurance liability coverage.
 Usually, the person at fault for the accident – and thereby responsible for paying damages – is determined by negligence.

 Negligence describes a person who has failed to act responsibly or reasonably.
 When irresponsible or unreasonable actions lead to an accident that causes injuries or property damages, that person is said to have acted negligently.

-When talking about auto accidents, negligence is usually assigned if a driver committed a traffic violation that caused the accident, such as one of the big three listed below.
+When talking about auto accidents, negligence is usually assigned if a driver committed a traffic violation that caused the accident, such as driving under the influence, speeding, or illegally turning or changing lanes.

-One of the most common types of accidents is the rear end collision, which accounted for 75,440 accidents in Ohio in 2013, according to the Ohio Department of Public Safety.
-Typically, the motorist who did the rear ending is the one who’s liable for any damage and is at fault for the accident.
+One of the most common types of accidents is the rear-end collision.
+Typically, the motorist who did the rear-ending is the one who’s liable for any damage and is at fault for the accident.

-Another common type of accident in Ohio is that caused by a motorist’s failure to properly yield at a stop sign or stop light.
-According to Ohio Code 4511.41, “the driver of the vehicle on the left shall yield the right-of-way to the vehicle on the right” when two vehicles approach an intersection at the same time from different directions.
+Another common type of accident in Ohio is that caused by a motorist’s failure to yield properly at a stop sign or stop light.
+According to Ohio Code 4511.41, “the driver of the vehicle on the left shall yield the right-of-way to the vehicle on the right” when two vehicles approach an intersection simultaneously from different directions.
 If a person fails to yield the right of way to another driver, and if the failure causes an accident, that driver will typically be liable for damages.